 - Outdoor Paint – Outdoor or exterior paint for wood signs are meant for the harsh outdoor elements and against fading and mildew.

 Now we know what, which is the best paint to use?
-In my research I have found latex to be the best paint for painting wood signs.
+In my research, I have found latex to be the best paint for painting wood signs.
 The solution provides enough protection for both environments, color choices and is very easy to work with.

 However, please note that maintenance will be needed no matter what paint you use especially if you place your wood sign outside.
-If you want to place your wood sign outside it recommended that you seal the wood sign with a sealer (Polyurethane).
+If you want to place your wood sign outside it is recommended that you seal the wood sign with a sealer (Polyurethane).

 If you seal your wood sign it will resist the fading and elements of weather better, but still would need to be re-sealed approximately once a year depending on how long you leave it outside.
 Most folks who have wood signs for home decor only place their wood signs outside during good weather or to celebrate a family event.
-The other alternative is to place under and overhang which does provide some protection from the Sun’s UV rays and inclement weather to a certain degree.
+The other alternative is to place under an overhang which does provide some protection from the Sun’s UV rays and inclement weather to a certain degree.

 How to paint with Stencils? – Painting your wood sign with stencils comes after the process of painting your wood sign.
-Stencils allow you to place lettering, pictures, logo or what ever you would like on the wood sign.
+Stencils allow you to place lettering, pictures, logo, or whatever you would like on the wood sign.

 Choosing the best wood – The wood you choose would be defined by the look you are going for on your wood sign.
-Different wood provides different textures, color and grain lines.
+Different wood provides different textures, colors, and grain lines.
 Please note the wood you choose may depend on the cost you want to spend as some wood pieces are very expensive.
 Most wood projects use pine.

-Can I spray paint my wood sign – You can use spray paint for the background of you wood sign.
+Can I spray paint my wood sign – You can use spray paint for the background of your wood sign.
 It can be a little more expensive.
 A typical can of spray paint (12 oz) runs $4.00 versus a small container of Latex or Acrylic paint (2 oz.) runs $2.5.
 Although smaller it does go a long way

 If you like the information provided please ensure you Pin the below for this article to Pinterest and also follow me on Pinterest